 Welcome to the latest post in an occasional series about features of the Cardiff skyline.

 Perhaps Wenvoe Transmitting Station isn’t the most obvious subject.
-It is clearly not as iconic as a Cardiff Castle, the Pierhead Building, the Senedd or Wales Millennium Centre.
+It is clearly not as iconic as Cardiff Castle, the Pierhead Building, the Senedd or Wales Millennium Centre.
 Nor does it have the modest natural wonder of Garth Hill.
-But for any who regularly travel into or out of the city to or from the west, you will probably have some familiarity with this tall spindly spike which looms over miles of the city.
+But for any who regularly travel into or out of the city to or from the west, you will probably have some familiarity with this tall spike which looms over miles of the city.
 It’s one of those features you grow to ignore if you see it on a regular basis, but seeing it once or twice is mildly remarkable, and you might wonder exactly what it is.

 So what exactly is it?
 (Warning: this could not confidently be described as exciting).
 Wenvoe transmitting station is a small patch of land used for broadcasting and telecommunications, and apparently keeping cows.
-Situated between the villages of Wenvoe and The Downs just outside Cardiff, the big spike stands a short distance from major traffic interchange Culverhouse Cross.
+Situated between the villages of Wenvoe and The Downs just outside Cardiff, the tall spike stands a short distance from major traffic interchange, Culverhouse Cross.
 Visible from many surrounding areas and suburbs, including mine, much of its tip is prone to disappearing completely on gloomy misty days, enveloped in murky low cloud.
 At night, its dotted red lights mark its vertical outline.
 You might trick your kids into thinking it’s a space rocket launch site, maybe a UFO.

 A flat-roofed building in the middle of the field is dwarfed by a 250.5-metre guyed mast with antennas attached at various heights.
 The extended mast and Main UHF antenna gives the whole structure a height of 265 metres (869 ft).
 It’s owned and operated by Arqiva.
 An original 230 metre mast was built in 1952 by the BBC to provide television to south Wales and west England.
 It remained on air until the closure of 405-line television in 1985.
 (You were warned this might not be considered exciting).
 In 1955 radio was added to the mast, carrying the BBC’s Home Service, followed by the Light Programme in 1956 and the Third Programme in 1959.
 Such seemingly antiquated methods of broadcasting and transmitting can be easily forgotten in today’s digital age.